Joshua: Conquest of Canaan

 At the Jordan River, the waters parted, as they had for Moses at the Red Sea.
 The first battle after the crossing of the Jordan was the fall of Jericho.
 Joshua led the destruction of Jericho, then moved on to Ai, a small neighboring city to the west.
 However, they were defeated with thirty-six Israelite deaths.
 The defeat was attributed to Achan taking an "accursed thing" from Jericho; and was followed by Achan and his family and animals being stoned to death to restore God's favor.
 Joshua then went to defeat Ai.

 The Israelites faced an alliance of five Amorite kings from Jerusalem, Hebron, Jarmuth, Lachish, and Eglon.
 At Gibeon, Joshua asked the to cause the Sun and Moon to stand still, so that he could finish the battle in daylight.
 According to the text, the Sun stopped in the middle of the sky and delayed going down about a full day.
-This event is most notable because "There has been no day like it before or since, when the heeded the voice of a man, for the Lord fought for Israel."
+This event is most notable because "There has been no day like it before or since, when the heeded the voice of a man, for the fought for Israel."
 The also fought for the Israelites in this battle, for he hurled huge hailstones from the sky which killed more Canaanites than those which the Israelites slaughtered.
 From there on, Joshua was able to lead the Israelites to several victories, securing much of the land of Canaan.
 He presided over the Israelite gatherings at Gilgal and Shiloh which allocated land to the tribes of Israel (Joshua 14:1–5 and 18:1–10), and the Israelites rewarded him with the Ephraimite city of Timnath-heres or Timnath-serah, where he settled (Joshua 19:50).

 According to the Talmud, Joshua in his book enumerated only those towns on the frontier.